-Looking for a twist on your everyday baked potato?
-You’re going to love this super easy Hasselback potatoes recipe!
-Thin slits are cut into the potato allowing room for melted butter and herbs as they bake with melty cheese.
-The results are crispy skin surrounding buttery tender potato rounds ready to be loaded with all your favorite toppings!
+Easy to make yet an impressive side dish Hasselback potatoes are made by cutting thin slices into the potato allowing room for melted butter and herbs to add flavor as they bake with melty cheese.
+The results are crispy skin surrounding buttery tender potato rounds!

 Table of Contents